 Secondly, policy makers require the most accurate predictions in order to fine tune their policy design.
 If the forecasts of economic studies are too pessimistic, this could lead to an over-reaction, which could have inflationary consequences in the medium term.

 Thirdly, the two months since the referendum have been characterised by a series of re-run debates on the merits of EU membership, and countless examples of prominent media figures demonstrating their personal angst over the result by questioning whether Brexit will lead to the worsening of virtually any subject they have been investigating, short of the weather!
 There are clearly a number of unresolved issues that have emerged from the referendum campaign for many people, and therefore it would be cathartic if the economic evidence, produced in a flourish during an intense political debate, could be subsequently re-evaluated to try and place some of the various claims into a better context.

-If, after reading this short article, you are thinking that it would be a good idea if someone wrote a book examining these issues, then this is where I must declare a vested interest – my colleague and I have completed precisely this re-evaluation of the evidence and our book on The Economics of Brexit will be published by Palgrave in Autumn 2017.
+If, after reading this short article, you are thinking that it would be a good idea if someone wrote a book examining these issues, then this is where I must declare a vested interest – my colleague and I have completed precisely this re-evaluation of the evidence and our book on The Economics of Brexit is out now.